rizkwya/rizkwya/README.md

-Hello, I'm **rizk**
+Hello, I'm **Rizki Apriliyanto**

-I'm a Software Engineer with experience spanning startups companies.
+I'm a Software Architect with experience spanning startups companies.
 I have played a key role in the entire product design process, from ideation and wireframing to prototyping and final product delivery, all while collaborating efficiently with cross-functional teams.

 <details>
   <summary>language</summary>